aarunku5/Image-or-Information-Vis-2023/README.md

 ### Study Results

 * Recall_Scores.xlsx: Contains ratings for aesthetics, perceived ease of use, and sentiment
 * Result-Analysis-Recall-Scores.pdf contains regression and cohen's d results for recall scores
+* Result-Analysis-Ratings-Scores-Expt-1.pdf contains regression and cohen's d results for ratings scores for Expt 1
-* Result-Analysis-Ratings-Scores contains regression and cohen's d results for ratings scores
+* Result-Analysis-Ratings-Scores-Expt-2.pdf contains regression and cohen's d results for ratings scores for Expt 2

 ### Recall Examples